The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 This implies that the representations which appear in the branching rule of 248 with respect to $SO_{12}\times SO_3\times SO_3$ can also be combined into $E_7\times SO_3 \subset E_8$ representations.
 The result can be written as

 where $E_7\times SO_3 \subset E_8$ representations are indicated below the curly brackets.

 The scalar field in the representation 248 can be presented in the form

-Let assume that the components $\varphi_{13,14}$ and $\varphi_{15,16}$ acquire the same vacuum expectation values,\footnote{Note that in this paper we do not consider the dynamical mechanism which allows to give the vevs (\ref{248_vevs}) to the scalar field(s) in 248 and will discuss only the form of vevs which should provide the proper symmetry breaking.}
+Let assume that the components $\varphi_{13,14}$ and $\varphi_{15,16}$ acquire the same vacuum expectation values,\footnote{Note that in this paper we do not consider the dynamical mechanism which allows to give the vacuum expectation values (\ref{248_vevs}) to the scalar field(s) in 248 and will discuss only the form of vevs which should provide the proper symmetry breaking.}

 and find the corresponding little group.
-By definition, vevs of scalar fields should be invariant under the gauge transformations of the little group.
+By definition, vacuum expectation values of scalar fields should be invariant under the gauge transformations of the little group.
 Therefore, we need to find all $E_8$ generators which commute with $\varphi_0 = v_8 \big(t_{13,14} + t_{15,16}\big)$.
 Let us start with the generators $t_{ij}$.
 Evidently, they commute with $\varphi_0$ if $i,j=1,\ldots,12$.
 These generators correspond to the subgroup $SO_{12}$.
 It is easy to see that the generators of the little group also include

 They are normalized in the standard way, $\mbox{tr}\big(\widetilde t_\alpha \widetilde t_\beta\big)=\delta_{\alpha\beta}/2$, $\mbox{tr}\big((\widetilde t_3')^2\big)=1/2$, $\mbox{tr}(\widetilde t_\alpha \widetilde t_3') = 0$ and generate the $SO_3\times U_1$ subgroup of the little group,